isi-nlp/ai2/README.md

 ## Train

-Modify `config.yaml` as you like and run `python train.py` to train a model.
-It loads the config file and outputs all the logs/checkpoints in `outputs`.
+The main code to train a model is in `train.py`.
+It loads the configuration file `config.yaml` and outputs all the logs/checkpoints in `outputs`.

 To submit it as a job on SAGA cluster, you should be able to simply run:

 ```
 sbatch run_saga.sh